PATRIC3/p3_docs/docroot/cli_tutorial/cli_common_tasks.rst

 Find a Genome from an Accession Number or Project ID
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Genomes in PATRIC are stored with four alternate IDs, any of which
+Genomes in BV-BRC are stored with four alternate IDs, any of which
 can be used to search for the genomes.

 #. ncbi\_project\_id.
 The NCBI project number